ARMv8-M Architecture (Cortex™-M23/-M33) Online Training - for Trainees with Knowledge of the Previous Architecture

 You know the new ARMv8-M architecture (Cortex™-M23 and -M33) and can write software in C and Assembler.
 You can locate programs in memory in secure and non secure configuration and test them.
 This is the perfect start for designing Cortex™-M23/M33 based systems.

 Your trainer: Dipl.-Ing.
 Remo Markgraf.

 The ARMv8-M Architecture Update Online Training addresses software and hardware developers with a basic knowledge of the previous architecture (ARMv6-M/ ARMv7-M architecture of the Cortex™-M0/M0+/M3/M4 or -M7).

-Basic knowledge of the ARMv6-M/ ARMv7-M architecture of the Cortex™-M0/M0+/M3/M4 or -M7 is required, as well as basic knowledge of ANSI-C and microcontrollers.
+Basic knowledge of the ARMv6-M/ ARMv7-M architecture of the Cortex™-M0/M0+/M3/M4 or -M7 as well as basic knowledge of ANSI-C and microcontrollers is required.

-The taining focuses on the new features offered by the Cortex™-M23, M33 and the ARMv8-M architecture.
+The training focuses on the new features offered by the Cortex™-M23, M33 and the ARMv8-M architecture.